Nschess/Nschess/README.md

         year: "1918",
         edition: "Project Gutenberg eBook No. 4913",
         level: "Beginner",
+        categories: ["Tactics", "Strategy"],
         topics: ["Rules", "Tactics", "Strategy", "Illustrative games"],
         summary: "A clear early-20th-century guide that explains rules, tactical ideas, strategy, and model play in plain language.
 Use the chess chapters for a practical bridge from rules to real decisions.",
+        bestUse: "Skim the rules, then focus on the chess examples that show why forcing moves matter.",
+        importantDetails: [
+          "Rules are only the start; the real goal is finding threats and replies.", "Simple tactics become easier when you ask what each move attacks.", "Model games help beginners copy good habits without overthinking."
+        ],
         printableContent: "Project Gutenberg provides public-domain reading formats including online HTML, EPUB, Kindle, and plain text.",
         sourceName: "Project Gutenberg",
         sourceUrl: "https://www.gutenberg.org/ebooks/4913",